-For employers keen to tap into the repat market, what’s your advice?
+Advice for employers keen to tap into the returning market

 First of all don’t be fooled by thinking that volume equals calibre or that every returner will be desperate for a job.
 The market is still competitive, especially for those with in-demand skills and good talent are quite prepared to bide their time and wait for the right role.

 If you’re looking to hire people with specific experience to help you do something you’ve never done before – expand into a foreign market, implement a digital strategy, scale up and so on – listen to the candidates if they tell you that you’re scoping the job wrong.
 A few times I’ve seen a candidate walk away from a job offer because they know, based on their experience, that they are being set up to fail, but the company doesn’t realise because they have never done this before.

 Relatedly, consider engaging repats with extensive experience or who have held senior roles, in a consulting or advisor capacity.
 There are lots of areas where NZ businesses traditionally struggle – scaling up, transforming from traditional retail to e-commerce, entering new markets – which are often areas of expertise for returning talent.
 In some cases, investing in getting some good advice before you make your plans, might be a better option that trying to hire someone to do a poorly scoped job.

 Join the Kea community, NZ’s online home for returning Kiwis.